dhgwilliam/qv/README.md

 configuration
 ---

-configuration is simple. default folder for notes is ~/notes
+configuration is simple. the default folder for notes is `~/notes`

 if your notes are somewhere else:

-    echo "notes_dir = /somewhere/else" > ~/.nvalt
+    echo "notes_dir = /somewhere/else" > ~/.qvrc

-although i will probably change that filename soon
+specify a config file from the command line with `-c`

+    qv -c ~/.nvaltrc

 usage
 ---